Lobbying in the Sunlight: A Scoping Review of Frameworks to Measure the Accessibility of Lobbying Disclosures

 Methods

 We undertook a systematic scoping review of peer-reviewed and grey literature to identify frameworks for measuring or evaluating lobbying transparency.
 We screened the titles and abstracts of 1727 peer-reviewed and 184 grey literature articles, assessing 230 articles for eligibility.
-Following screening, we included 15 frameworks from six peer-reviewed and nine grey literature articles in our review.
+Following screening, we included 15 frameworks from six peerreviewed and nine grey literature articles in our review.
 To create our framework of lobbying disclosures, we thematically coded the 15 included frameworks and used an iterative process to synthesise categories.

 Results

 The 15 frameworks covered more than only lobbying disclosures, with the most common other theme about enforcement and compliance.
 Most frameworks were developed to evaluate lobbying transparency in particular jurisdictions, with the United States the most common.
-Of the 15 frameworks analysed, those developed by non-governmental organizations focused mainly on improving lobbying regulations, while most peer-reviewed studies developed frameworks to measure, compare and evaluate lobbying regulations.
+Of the 15 frameworks analysed, those developed by nongovernmental organizations (NGOs) focused mainly on improving lobbying regulations, while most peer-reviewed studies developed frameworks to measure, compare and evaluate lobbying regulations.
 We developed a Framework fOr Comprehensive and Accessible Lobbying (FOCAL).
-It comprised eight primary categories (scope, timeliness, openness, descriptors, revolving door, relationships, financials and contact log) covering 50 total indicators.
+It comprised eight primary categories (scope, timeliness, openness, descriptors, revolving door, relationships, financials, and contact log) covering 50 total indicators.

 Conclusion

 Government transparency plays a crucial role in facilitating access to information about commercial political activities like lobbying.
-Our framework (FOCAL) offers a template for policy makers to develop or strengthen regulations to improve lobbying transparency so commercial political influence strategies are more visible and subject to public scrutiny.
+Our framework (FOCAL) offers a template for policy-makers to develop or strengthen regulations to improve lobbying transparency so commercial political influence strategies are more visible and subject to public scrutiny.
 This is an important step towards rebalancing influence toward the public interest.

 Keywords